HACKMANV8/Code_ka_1110s/rag_system/QUICKSTART.md

 4. Click "AI Review"
 5. The system will now:
    - First try RAG system (context-aware using your PDF)
-   - If RAG fails, fall back to Gemini API
+   - If RAG fails, fall back to Azure OpenAI

 ## How It Works